gsi-upm/senpy/docs/plugins.rst

 * __init__
 * activate: used to load memory-hungry resources
 * deactivate: used to free up resources
+* analyse: called in every user requests.
+It takes in the parameters supplied by a user and should return a senpy Response.

 Plugins are loaded asynchronously, so don't worry if the activate method takes too long.
 The plugin will be marked as activated once it is finished executing the method.